arcee-ai/PruneMe/README.md

               --dataset_subset "train"
 ```

-3. Execute the script to obtain the most optimum layer/block range to prune.
+3. Execute the script to get the most optimum layer/block range to prune.

 ### slice_with_mergekit